Tech is at an all-time high and we’ve somehow lost real conversations along the way. Deep discussion between two people seems to happen less and less.

 Now, a lot that goes inside a company is reflected to the customer.

-Author Gabrielle Dolan explains in her book Real Communication: How To Be You and Lead True how “a rapidly evolving workplace and disruptive technologies have created a growing demand for transparency and authenticity in communication from business leaders.”
+Author Gabrielle Dolan explains in her book, Real Communication: How To Be You and Lead True, “a rapidly evolving workplace and disruptive technologies have created a growing demand for transparency and authenticity in communication from business leaders.”

-When you’re true to your team, the business thrives.
-Genuine leadership creates good communication, meaning you connect not just to your coworkers, but best of all, to your clients and customers.
+When you’re true to your team, your business thrives.
+Genuine leadership creates good communication.
+You not only connect to your coworker, you connect to your clients and customers.

-At Buffer, they don’t use private emails.
-Their employees can read their fully transparent email system anytime.
-And this ensures trust inside the company.
+Team members at Buffer, don’t use private emails.
+Employees can read messages in the company’s fully transparent email system any time.
+This ensures trust inside the company.

-You don’t have to do the same, but you get the point that when leaders are authentic, they inspire their team to achieve a common goal.
-They work better.
+You don’t have to do the same.
+However, this is just one example showing that when leaders are authentic, they inspire their team to achieve a common goal.
+Team members work better.
 They feel trusted.
-They can understand, empathize, and relay the message to the customer.
+They understand and empathize with each other.
+As a result, they relay that message to the customer.
 That’s a win-win!

-The people have spoken, and they prefer talking to a real human and messaging is the communications channel of choice.
+The people have spoken.
+They prefer talking to a real human, and messaging is the communication channel of choice.
 Although customers need fast information, they also need thorough explanations.
 They prefer a real person’s motivated reasoning and emotional response to their problem.

 Performing the art of real talk in business

 You don’t have to ask about their deepest fears or life-long dreams.
-But a hint of human warmth – and truth – will make them feel comfortable and trust that you can empathize, thus solve their concern.
+But a hint of human warmth – and truth – will make them feel comfortable.
+It’s one way they learn to trust that you can empathize with their challenges and thus solve their concerns.

-How to have Genuine Talks with Your Customers:
+How to have genuine conversations with your customers:

-– Do your homework and know your audience on a deeper level.
+– Do your homework and get to know your audience on a deeper level

-– Infuse humor and conversation that gets them excited.
+– Infuse conversation with humor that gets them smiling

 – Ask how you can add value – help them help you!

-– Tone down on sharing how great you are.
+– Tone down sharing how great you are

 Remember to always do your best to make a lasting impression with a good exit (inside jokes, something in common, problems solved, what to look forward to).